 In 2019, BRicK welcomed Michelle E.L.
 Merritt to the team to manage the stakeholder engagement planning and Opportunity Zone prospectus work in North Lawndale.
-Michelle continues to advise BRicK clients on community engagement and community economic development, building on over 15 years of relevant experience.
+Michelle continues to advise BRicK clients , including the South Suburban Mayors and Managers, on community engagement and community economic development, building on over 15 years of relevant experience.
+Concurrently, Michelle is also a Relationship Manager with Chicago TREND Corporation and, most recently, Michelle helped facilitate the Chicago Prize application and selection process, as well as the initial implementation. of the Chicago Prize Finalists’ work plans.

 Michelle is experienced in working in complex, cross-functional, multi-disciplinary environments and has focused her career on amplifying community and stakeholder engagement.
 Most notably she managed a $7.5m community and supportive services (CSS) budget to support the relocation process for families returning to mixed-income housing.
 She also led the formation and program design of a 501c3 non-profit organization that reinvested developer fees back into the community.
 With a unique talent for collaborating and engaging diverse communities and neighborhood stakeholders, Michelle is known for her patience under pressure.